|Nutrition Facts (per serving)|

 - Leftover hand pies can be kept in an airtight container at room temperature for up to two days.

 - These mini apple pies can also be frozen.
 To freeze them before baking, assemble the pies but skip the final egg wash.
 Place the parchment-lined baking sheet in the freezer and freeze until solid.
-Transfer to a zip-top freezer bag and freeze for up to 2 months.
+Transfer to a zip-top freezer bag and freeze for up to two months.
 Bake from frozen, adding about 5 minutes to the cook time.
 Decrease the oven temperature a bit and cover with foil if they brown too quickly.